 Address: 3600 Waterbury-Stowe Rd, Waterbury Center, VT 05677

-Just a short drive from Montpelier, the Cold Hollow Cider Mill is a perfect day trip for families and adults alike.
+Just a short drive from Montpelier, the Cold Hollow Cider Mill is a perfect day trip for families and adults.
 This kid-friendly working cider mill has free admission and teaches visitors how bees, maple trees, and apples work together.
 It’s easily one of the best places to visit in Montpelier!

 You can watch authentic Vermont McIntosh cider pressed using a vintage rack and cloth press.
 And if you’re lucky, you’ll get a free taste of this delicious cider!